 In this paper, we revisit the spin-1/2 $J_{1}$–$J_{d}$–$J_{\chi}$ microscopic model on the kagome lattice~\cite{10.21468/SciPostPhys.13.3.050}, using variational Monte Carlo (VMC) methods to investigate the realization of different classes of chiral spin liquids (CSLs).
 The Hamiltonian of the model is given by

-where $\hat{\bm{S}}_{i}$ is a spin-1/2 operator at site $i$, the $J_{1} =1 $ is the nearest-neighbor and $J_{d} > 0$ the third-neighbor antiferromagnetic Heisenberg exchange across the hexagons.
-We also include the scalar spin chiral interaction, $J_{\chi}$, where the summations $ijk$ run over all triangular plaquettes of the lattice, with the sites $i$, $j$, and $k$ ordered in the clockwise direction.
-The opposite sign for upward-pointing triangles ($\vartriangle$) and downward-pointing triangles ($\triangledown$) results in a staggered pattern of chirality\footnote{At the microscopic level, the staggered spin chiral interaction arises from anisotropic exchanges induced by spin-orbit coupling and from the influence of external magnetic fields under conditions of reduced symmetry.
+where $\hat{\bm{S}}_{i}$ is a spin-1/2 operator at site $i$, $J_{1} =1 $ is the nearest-neighbor and $J_{d} > 0$ the third-neighbor antiferromagnetic Heisenberg exchange across the hexagons.
+To incorporate three-spin correlations, we add the scalar spin-chirality term, $J_{\chi}$.
+The sum runs over every elementary triangular plaquette of the lattice, with the sites $i$, $j$, and $k$ listed in clockwise order.
+Upward-pointing ($\vartriangle$) and downward-pointing ($\triangledown$) triangles enter with opposite signs, thereby generating a staggered pattern of chirality across the lattice \footnote{At the microscopic level, the staggered spin chiral interaction arises from anisotropic exchanges induced by spin-orbit coupling and from the influence of external magnetic fields under conditions of reduced symmetry.
 The forthcoming paper will elaborate on these specific mechanisms and details. }.
-The $J_{\chi}$ term breaks both $\mathcal{T}$ and $C_{6}$ individually, but preserves their product $C_{6}\mathcal{T}$.
+The $J_{\chi}$ term breaks both $\mathcal{T}$ and $C_{6}$ individually, while their combination $C_{6}\mathcal{T}$ remains a symmetry.

 \textit{Variational Monte Carlo---} To construct possible QSL states of Hamiltonian \eqref{eq:J1JdJcHamiltonian}, we start with a fermionic mean-field Hamiltonian,